Skip to main navigation Skip to search Skip to main content

 Research Interests

-They are aligned with the JUSTICE research cluster in UCC, is a member of the Inclusion Health Research Group (IRHG) in the College of Medicine and Health.
+They are a member of the Inclusion Health Research Group (IRHG) in the College of Medicine and Health.
 Their PhD work is in the experience of access to healthcare for asylum seekers and refugees.
 His other areas of particular interest within Inclusion Health are on LGBTQIA+ healthcare inequalities and neurodivergent health.

 His other work includes nursing education practices and cancer survivorship.